AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/adobe-sign-modules.md

 >[!NOTE]
 >
->We recommend uploading the document to sign as a transient document, then mapping it to the File to send field in the Create an agreement module.
+>We recommend uploading the document to sign as a transient document, then mapping it to the File to send field in the [!UICONTROL Create an agreement] module.
 For an example, see "Upload document" in this article.

 <table style="table-layout:auto">
  <col>